 At mealtimes, babies learn many skills:

-- in crawling or walking to thier high chair, they are learning to orient themselves
+in crawling or walking to their high chair, they are learning to orient themselves

-- when they show they wants to get up to the high chair or that they wants some food they can smell or hear you preparing, they are communicating
+when they show they want to get up to the high chair or that they want some food they can smell or hear you preparing, they are communicating

-- if they are offered a choice of two foods, they area learning about different flavours, smells and textures, and also learning about making decisions
+if they are offered a choice of two foods, they are learning about different flavours, smells and textures, and also learning about making decisions

-- if they area helping with feeding, they are refining the use of their hands to pick up finger food or control a spoon.
+if they are helping with feeding, they are refining the use of their hands to pick up finger food or control a spoon.

 Learning to drink from a cup